FeatherCMS/feather/README.md

 ## Using Feather CMS

-After the server is running Feather will setup everything you need to run your site.
+### Installation

+The first time when you open your page Feather will run in a "system install" mode.

+During this phase (behind the scenes):
+- all the required database structures will be created (database migration will run automatically).
 - Bundled resources (public files and templates) will be copied to the project folder (if needed).

-- The first time when you open your page Feather will run in a "system install" mode, during this process:

-  - All the necesseary models will be saved to the configured database
+- All the necesseary models will be installed (persisted) using the configured database driver.
-  - All the seed assets will be uploaded to the file storage
+- All the required assets will be uploaded to the file storage (using the configured storage driver).
-  - The "root" user account will be created
+- The "root" user account will be created, you have to provide yor own credentials during this step.
-  - Sample content will be created
+- Sample content for the blog module will be created (you can opt-out from this).
+- You'll be redirected to the welcome page.

-- You are ready to use your Feather-based website.
+Now you are ready to use your Feather-based website.

-#### Root user account

-You can log in to the admin interface using the `root@feathercms.com` & `FeatherCMS` user account.

-⚠️ For security reasons, please change the default email & password using the user menu after the first login.

 #### User guide